ArseniiMitianin/archlinux-install-scripts/README.md

 *This section is here in case if someone stumbles upon this repo.
 You never know. ¯\\\_(ツ)\_/¯*

+**Disclaimer:** These scripts are intended to be run inside of Arch Linux's live environment, from where installation is done.
+Just to be on the safe side, use the scripts there, and nowhere else.

 The repository can be downloaded and launched by running these commands in the terminal (you need to have `git` installed):

 ```bash
 git clone https://github.com/ArseniiMitianin/archlinux-install-scripts.git
 cd archlinux-install-scripts